Instructions to applicants for completing collaborative applications

 Details of the Australian components of the project are to be included in the Stage 1 proposal and any subsequent stage 2 application submitted to the HTA Programme.
 Submission of the NIHR joint Stage 1 and 2 proposals and an additional upload containing the Australian budget are the responsibility of the Chief Investigator.

-The Australian CIA on an application short listed by the HTA programme will also need to submit a formal application through the NHMRC’s RGMS for the purpose of reviewing the requested budget for the Australian part of the collaboration.
+The Australian CIA on an application short listed by the HTA Programme will also need to submit a formal application through the NHMRC’s RGMS for the purpose of reviewing the requested budget for the Australian part of the collaboration.
 The NHMRC application should justify the requested budget including Personal Support Packages (PSP), Direct Research Costs (DRCs) and Equipment.
-This budget will be reviewed by NHMRC and may by adjusted as appropriate2.
+This budget will be reviewed by NHMRC and may by adjusted as appropriate.
+The NHMRC reserves the right to adjust requested budgets of Australian-based components depending on available funds and the number of applications received.

 Enquiries regarding NHMRC funding should come from the RAO of the CIA’s Administering Institution.
 If further assistance is required, please contact the NHMRC Research Help Centre in Australia.

-1. Six monthly progress reporting to the HTA programme including data for patient recruitment to trials.
+- Six monthly progress reporting to the HTA Programme including data for patient recruitment to trials.
 If a recruitment issue is identified, the frequency of reporting may be increased.
 The NIHR also requires a mechanism to halt/terminate trials that are not on track.

 Requirements for conducting clinical trials in Australia